 What are mini-courses?

-Mini-courses take place in the Summer and sometimes in the Fall or Spring.
+Mini-courses take place in the Summer (and sometimes in the Fall or Spring).
 Each mini-course is 3-6 weeks long and each class is about an hour and a half long.

 If you have a young child at home (0-13 years old), the Foundations of Jewish Family Living* course gives parents a thought-provoking encounter with the core values of Judaism.
 This rich learning experience provides opportunities for you to bring the Jewish conversation home to share with your young child.
 The Foundations of Jewish Family Living gives you the learning, the language and the confidence to share your knowledge with your children.
 Totaling 20 sessions, the frequency and length of the sessions can be customized for the location.
-Current offerings of this course, if available, can be found listed in our course catalog.

 *The Foundations of Jewish Family Living Curriculum was developed by the Melton School of Adult Jewish Learning